alexwlchan/books.alexwlchan.net/README.md

 -   `vfd deploy` builds the HTML pages, and uploads them to Netlify.

 The tool is very [situated] and unlikely to be useful to anybody else, but there might be some ideas that you can use elsewhere.

+To find out how vfd works, read the comments [in the source code](./src/main.rs).

 [vfd]: https://snicket.fandom.com/wiki/Volunteer_Fire_Department
 [situated]: https://www.drmaciver.com/2018/11/situated-software/